jimin-aot/student-application-form-tutorial/04-obtaining-google-api-key/tutorial.md

 2. **Enable the Places API**:

    - In the Google Cloud Console, use the hamburger menu to access 'APIs & Services'.
-   - Click 'ENABLE APIS AND SERVICES' and enable 'Places API'.
+   - Click on 'ENABLE APIS AND SERVICES'.
+   - Search for 'Places API' and enable it for your project.

 3. **Obtain Your API Key**:
    - A prompt will display your new API key, or find it under 'Credentials'.